 New Orleans pretty much had me in a food coma the entire time I was there.
-From the: pulled pork and mac & cheese, to the flavorful crawfish and the sweet and fluffy beignets – I could barely keep up!
+From the pulled pork and mac & cheese, to the flavorful crawfish and the sweet and fluffy beignets.
+I could barely keep up!
 There’s a wide variety of food for everyone to love.
 And of course, Louisiana has its own staples like – Po’ Boys, gumbo, jambalaya, seafood and more.
-Many of their signature dishes are combined with Spanish, French, West African, Caribbean and other influences.
+Many of their signature dishes are combined with French, West African, Caribbean and other influences.

 Like any U.S. city, New Orleans can be somewhat expensive, especially if you’re eating out everyday.
 Also, if you decide to take Lyft or Uber frequently like we did, it definitely adds up.
 I would advise that you take out cash prior to landing in New Orleans.
 I figured since it was a U.S. city I would find my bank (Bank of America) there.
-Unfortunately, however, I never found any of my ATM/branches.
+Unfortunately, however, I never any ATM/branches.
 You’ll be fine with finding an ATM/branch if you have Chase and/or Capitol One.

 New Orleans is the epitome of southern hospitality, everyone I encountered was friendly and chill.
 The only downside to this is that people tend to move slower than I’m personally used to, being a city girl.
 The woman who lived next door from our Airbnb was southern hospitality at its finest!

 New Orleans has a bad rep for being “sketchy” and unsafe in certain areas.
-I believe if you play it smart and are aware of your surroundings and belongings you’ll be fine.
-At night, I’d take a taxi to get you to, and from, your destination.
+I believe if you play it smart and are aware of your surroundings, and belongings, you’ll be fine.

 Next time I come to New Orleans, I want to focus more on the history of music in New Orleans.
 What part of New Orleans history would you like to learn more about?